ucsd-cse29/fa24/src/week7/gradebook.md

 The relevant file for this part of the lab is found within the `gradebook` directory in the `lab7-starter` repository you cloned at the start of lab.

-In this directory you will find a single executable file called `gradebook`.
+In this directory you will find an executable file called `gradebook`.
 Running this program will display your (fictional) assignment grade for Assignment 1 and ask whether you would like to leave a comment for a regrade:
 ```
 ./gradebook
 Welcome to your gradebook!